 Here are 12 Ways to Love Your Liver:

-- Focus on healthy greens, the darker they are the better for the ;iver.
+- Focus on healthy greens, the darker they are the better for the liver.
 Cruciferous veggies, dandelion greens (spring time), and cilantro are favorites.

-- Sour foods.
+- Embrace sour foods.
 According to Chinese medicine, sour foods tend to nourish the liver.
-A simple sour is a refreshing glass of lemon water (room temp).
+A simple sour is a refreshing glass of lemon water (room temperature is recommended).

 - Eat enough fiber.
 Are you getting 30 grams of fiber daily?
 A quick fiber add is 2 tbs of ground flax daily.

 - Minimize your exposure to man-made chemicals and toxic compounds by choosing organic where possible, and switching to cleaning products based on natural ingredients.
 Reduce toxins by replacing plastics, personal care products.
 Read labels.
 Our livers are barraged by a wide range of toxins throughout life, even pharmaceuticals.
 When your liver is bogged down with toxins, it can’t work to keep you cleansed of others even though it constantly works to do so.

 - Reduce your caffeine consumption as coffee can be toxic, and consider organic only.